sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_VERSION }}
 {: .label .label-green }

-The SidecarT can be a very helpful device to troubleshoot damaged computers.
-A good use case is bypass the configurator and let the SidecarT to run a "default ROM" when plugged.
-This new feature is called "Rescue Mode", and it will boot a ROM image from the microSD card when the SidecarT is plugged in the Atari ST without interacting with the configurator.
+The Multi-device can be a very helpful device to troubleshoot damaged computers.
+A good use case is bypass the configurator and let the Multi-device to run a "default ROM" when plugged.
+This new feature is called "Rescue Mode", and it will boot a ROM image from the microSD card when the Multi-device is plugged in the Atari ST without interacting with the configurator.

 ### How to enable the Rescue Mode
 To enable the Rescue Mode, the user must create a file named `.romrescue` in the root of the microSD card.
 The content of the file must be the name of the ROM image to boot as found in the `ROMS_FOLDER` (`roms` by default) configuration parameter.
 It's important to note that the user does not have to include the full path, just the name of the ROM image.